TWIN LAKES: BALINSASAYAO, DANAO

 Getting there can be quite a challenge.
-Along the way, we’ve spotted some travelers taking the Habal-habal (motor bike).
-Some parts of the road going to the mountain is rocky and undeveloped so am sure it would be bumpy.
-But if you’re travelling alone or with a partner, I suppose the Habal-Habal is quite a practical choice of transportation.
+Along the way, we’ve spotted some travelers taking the Habal-habal (motorbike).
+Some parts of the road going to the mountain are rocky and undeveloped so am sure it would be bumpy.
+But if you’re traveling alone or with a partner, I suppose the Habal-Habal is quite a practical choice of transportation.

 In our case, we took a private 4-wheel drive car owned by our host in Dumaguete, so that was a comfortable trip for us.
-But according to our host, resorts and hotels in the city also offers a trip to the Twin Lakes.
+But according to our host, resorts and hotels in Dumaguete City also offer a trip to the Twin Lakes.

 We headed towards Lake Balinsasayao.
 Being one of the major tourist attractions in the Dumaguete, Lake Balinsasayao is a protected Natural Park, home to an expansive ecosystem and great biodiversity.